limbsjones/obsidian-launcher/README.md

 # Obsidian Launcher

-A keyboard-driven GUI launcher and search tool for Obsidian vaults, inspired by [Vicinae](https://docs.vicinae.com/).
+A keyboard-driven GUI launcher and search tool for Obsidian vaults.

 ![Screenshot](screenshot-real.png)